KillerBeeH/First_Do_No_Harm-With-LLMs-_Mitigating_Racial_Bias_via-Agentic_Workflows/README.md

 **5. Flowise**

-This folder contains two figures related to the Flowise agent workflow:
+This folder contains two figures related to the Flowise agentic workflow:

 (1) A screenshot of the agentic workflow pipeline designed in Flowise.
 (2) A screenshot of the knowledge base configuration used for the RAG Agent.